resir014/resir014.github.io/_posts/2015/2015-11-08-the-ultimate-foobar2000-setup.md

 $ifgreater(%_dynamic_rating%,0,$get(display),$get(notplayed))
 {% endhighlight %}

 This will give you a nice visual of the rating, with dots, as seen below.
-If you want to just use the actual number for this column, just type `%_dynamic_rating` into the same textfield.
+If you want to just use the actual number for this column, just type `%_dynamic_rating%` into the same textfield.

 ![foobar2000]({{ site.baseurl }}/public/images/blog/2015/the-ultimate-foobar2000-setup/2015-11-20_23-41-37.png)